 3. Water to flush toxins out – Water is so good for your body and many of us fail to drink the right amount on a daily basis.
 While it won’t fix your glutened problem or heal your intestines, it will help to flush out the toxins and reduce the bloating you are experiencing.
 This is especially important if you are experiencing diarrhea as a symptom, as it can lead to dehydration.

 4. Epson salt bath – Whether you are experiencing muscle or joint pain, intestinal flare ups or mental anxiety during a gluten attack, nothing soothes the soul better then a nice relaxing bath.
 It can change your state of mind, relax your muscles and help you get the much need rest your body deserves.
 By throwing Epson salts into your bath, you are not only getting the above benefits but the Epson salts also help remove the toxins from your body.
+Reading mental health blogs while relaxing in a warm bath also helps.

 5. Digestive enzymes (Probiotics) – I haven’t actually tried this theory yet, but I have had heard from fellow celiac prone people that it does work.
 While digestive enzymes won’t prevent the damage caused by gluten, it is thought that may ease the symptoms symptoms associated with being glutened.